Greatchinex/fintech-api/README.md

 #### Potential Improvements

-Timestamps were not stored in some user tables..Tables should ideally have timestamp fields to query data in whatever order we want
+Timestamps were not stored in some tables..Tables should ideally have timestamp fields to query data in whatever order we want

+###### Unit tests

+At the point of writing this README unit test have not been added, Though i plan on adding them in the near future